 So how do we go about being restored to our parents, especially our father?
 First of all, accept reality and the truth.
 Just accept it.
 I have here a story of a young man who writes to his brother and says, “As for your concern about Dad, that’s a big issue, and I don’t know where to start.
-I can tell you that I’ve spent a long time in therapy dealing with it and I’m just now getting some closure on it.
-It has affected me a great deal and I know for sure that Dad’s not going to change.
+I can tell you that I’ve spent a long time in therapy dealing with it and I’m just now getting to some closure on it.
+It has affected me a great deal.
+And I know that for sure, Dad’s not going to change.
 I have a hard time accepting that.
 I’ve spent my life setting myself up to receive some little acknowledgement or blessing, only to be disappointed each time.
 Somewhere along the way I stopped trying.
 I’ll always miss him though.
 There will always be a hollow place inside of me where love and acceptance from him should have been.
 This I can never change.”

-I had a good father—an imperfect father because all fathers are woefully imperfect—but a good father.
+I had a good father—an imperfect father, because all fathers are woefully imperfect—but a good father.
 But you say, “Well Pastor Lutzer, mine was an alcoholic, mine was abusive, mine was distant, mine left the family,” and on and on it goes.
 You must make peace with your father.
-You must face the reality because remember whatever you don’t forgive, you pass on.
-Wow!
+You must face the reality because, remember, whatever you don’t forgive, you pass on.
+Wow.

 You know, you look at the Old Testament and the New Testament and there are very few examples of great parenting.
 There are some, but just think of Abraham.
-Now remember his parents were pagans, and I think by God’s grace and sovereignty he turned out pretty good actually.
+Now remember his parents were pagans, and I think, by God’s grace and sovereignty, he turned out pretty good, actually.
 I think of Moses, for example.
-He was raised by a single woman (the princess) who was a sun worshipper, and look at what God did through Moses.
+He was raised by a single woman (the princess) who was a sun worshiper, and look at what God did through Moses.
 You know, in the Old Testament there’s a man by the name of Ahaz.
 He was not a righteous king by any stretch of the imagination, and yet Ahaz, who did evil in the sight of the Lord, had a son by the name of Hezekiah.
 And the Bible says that Hezekiah walked in all the ways of the Lord and served the Lord all the days of his life.
 And you say, “Wait a moment.
 Look at his father.”
-If you have the faith to believe it, I encourage you to step out today and believe and trust God that you can be reconciled to your father and your past need not define your future because God is a God of grace. (applause)
+If you have the faith to believe it, I encourage you to step out today and believe and trust God that you can be reconciled to your father and your past need not define your future because God is a God of grace. [applause]

 I hope it’s okay that I give a personal illustration.
 One time one of our daughters wrote me a letter and indicated what she appreciated about growing up in our home and specifically about me.
-And she didn’t say, “Dad, I just love those sermons that you preached,” or “You know I read your books.”
-No, she said, “The thing that stands out most is that whenever you were wrong you would be quick to come to us and ask for their forgiveness.
+And it wasn’t about, “Dad, I just love those sermons that you preached,” or “You know I read your books.”
+No, she said, the thing that stands out most is that whenever I [Pastor Lutzer] was wrong, I would be quick to go to them and ask for their forgiveness.

 What children are looking for is an honest dad who will say, “I have wronged you.
 I have not done right by you.
 I ask your forgiveness.”
 Begin there because the text says, “Fathers to children; children to fathers—lest I strike the earth with a curse,” as one translation put it.
 We’re dealing here with huge issues within the family.

 And then, of course, concentrate on the fatherhood of God.
-The Bible says that He is a father to the fatherless.”
+The Bible says that He is a father to the fatherless.
 Now there’s a promise that you can hang on to.
 And David said, “Even when my father and my mother forsake me the Lord will pick me up.”
 God is our Father if we know Christ as Savior.

-One of the most beautiful words in the English language I think is the word father.
-I also like the word dad.
-I love to send my kids a card, or if I e-mail them I always sign it “Dad.”
-And I love the word dad.
-What an honor, and remember we have a Father in heaven, and we cry up and we say, “Abba, Father,” a term of endearment.
+One of the most beautiful words in the English language, I think, is the word “father.”
+I also like the word “dad.”
+I love to send my kids a card, or if I email them, I always sign it “Dad.”
+And I love the word “dad.”
+What an honor.
+And remember we have a Father in heaven, and we cry up and we say, “Abba, Father,” a term of endearment.
 Is there anything more precious than that?
 That’s whom you pursue.
 You pursue God.
-Jesus, in fact, taught us to pray, did he not, “Our Father, who art in heaven, hallowed be Thy name?”
+Jesus, in fact, taught us to pray, did He not, “Our Father, who art in heaven, hallowed be Thy name?”
 And He revolutionized even the understanding of the Old Testament by affirming such incredible intimacy.

 Are you weary?
-Jesus said, “Come unto Me all ye who are weary and heavy laden and I will give you rest,” and even your family can experience that rest in Christ because God is our Father.
+Jesus said, “Come unto me all ye who are weary and heavy laden and I will give you rest.”
+And even your family can experience that rest in Christ because God is our Father.

 Would you join me as we pray?

-Before I close this prayer I’m talking now to the congregation.
+Before I close this prayer, I’m talking now to the congregation.
 How many are out there that say, “Pastor Lutzer, I think this message is for me; I have some business to do within my family?”
-Could you raise your hands please - even in the balcony?
-Many of you have raised your hands, many of you who should have perhaps haven’t.
+Could you raise your hands please?
+Even in the balcony?
+Many of you have raised your hands, many of you who should have, perhaps haven’t.

 Father, whatever you’ve told us today, help us to be obedient, and we pray that many may be able to say, “Our Father, who is in heaven.”
 We pray in His blessed name, Amen.